The Science Behind 93% Accuracy

 When milk carton empties:

-consumed = initial + purchased - final
+consumed = initial + purchased - waste - final

 - Work backward: Correct all historical meals that used that ingredient